Withdrawal of protection status

 Hungarian Helsinki Committee Visit Website

-The NDGAP initiated the withdrawal of international protection status of 58 persons and issued a decision on withdrawal in the case of 99 persons (65 refugees, 34 beneficiaries of subsidiary protection) in 2022, which is a huge decrease compared to previous year (see AIDA report 2021 reporting 237 initiated withdrawal procedures).[1]
-The NDGAP did not provide a breakdown of the data based on citizenship and type of international protection status with regard to 2022.[2]
+The NDGAP initiated the withdrawal of international protection status of 54 persons and issued a decision on withdrawal in the case of 42 persons (25 refugees, 17 beneficiaries of subsidiary protection) in 2023, which is a huge decrease compared to previous years (see AIDA report 2021 reporting 237 initiated withdrawal procedures, see AIDA report 2022 reporting 99 decision on withdrawal).[1]
+The NDGAP did not provide a breakdown of the data based on citizenship and type of international protection status with regard to 2023.[2]

 The HHC is also aware of the case of a Pakistani man whose status review procedure was initiated for the fourth time in four years.
 The applicant has been living in Hungary since 2013 as a beneficiary of subsidiary protection.
 He had a successful status review procedure in 2018 and 2019.
 In 2020, however, a new one was initiated resulting in status withdrawal with reference to classified data.
 This decision was successfully challenged before the court and the NDGAP eventually had to leave the applicant’s status intact.
 In 2021, a new status review procedure was initiated against him.
 As a result, the authority withdrew his status for the 2nd time, again with reference to classified data and the credibility of the applicant, but the decision was challenged before the court.
 In its judgment of May 2022, the court, having looked into the classified data files, found that the applicant was credible and quashed the asylum authority’s withdrawing decision accordingly.
 It is worth noting that the applicant won a case against Hungary in front of the ECtHR, regarding his unlawful detention during his asylum procedure.